How many workers are killed on an oil platform each year? - Nokristart - Learn Everyday

 Oil field mortality rates were high for much of the first decade of the 21st century.
 Companies were scrambling to increase production to meet rising demand.
 Fracking was a relatively new process that oil companies were still learning.
 In addition, oil companies needed help finding workers to staff these new oil fields.

-Preventive measures have reduced the death rate
+Preventive measures have reduced the death rate.

 The overall number of deaths in 2020 decreased as oil production decreased due to the pandemic.
 However, oil production has increased recently, and experienced workers have quit or been absent during the pandemic.